HarryTuttleArchitecte42/Symbios-1/README.md

 4. **Observability & Feedback**
    Instrumentation for monitoring decisions, outcomes, and system behavior over time.

-The architecture is designed to be cloud-native and compatible with managed AI inference platforms such as **Amazon Bedrock**.
+The architecture is designed to be cloud-native and compatible with managed AI inference platforms such as **Amazon Bedrock** and **Google Vertex AI**

 ---